sbacheld/rails-with-dev-vm/README.md

 * /var/log/nginx/access.log

 # Deploy Workspace to Vagrant VM
-Using the following command, you can deploy your workspace to the VM
+Using the following command, you can deploy your workspace to the VM.
 ```
 cap development vagrant:deploy
 ```
+Running this command will copy the contents of your project workspace to /var/www/app/releases/local, run 'bundle install', execute DB migrations and seeding, and restart passenger.

 # Add New Puppet Module
 If you wish to add a new Puppet module, you can use the following steps.

-* SSH to VM
+* SSH to VM.
 ```
 vagrant ssh
 ```
-* Install a puppet module to the puppet modules directory
+* Install a puppet module to the puppet modules directory.
 ```
 puppet module install -i /vagrant/puppet/modules <module-name>
 ```
-* Update servers/development/puppet/manifests/default.pp
+* Update servers/development/puppet/manifests/default.pp to include the module.
-* From servers/development, run the provision command
+* From servers/development, run the provision command to install the module.
 ```
 vagrant provision
 ```

 # Connecting to the DB
-You can connect to the DB using the following connection properties from your own computer.
+You can connect to the DB from your computer using the following connection properties.

 * Hostname: localhost
 * Port: 15432